OctopusDeploy/blog/blog/2018-06/bitbucket-pipelines-redux/index.md

  - Engineering
 ---

+!include <octopus-cli>

 ![Bitbucket pipelinse and Octopus Deploy](blogimage-bitbucket.png)

 Back in February (which is years ago in Internet land), we [published a post](https://octopus.com/blog/continuous-delivery-bitbucket-pipelines) about how you can link your [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) build process with deployments through Octopus Deploy.
-In the time since we wrote this, we have started to publish up-to-date container images of our [octo.exe](https://octopus.com/docs/api-and-integration/octo.exe-command-line) command line tool that will turbo-charge your continuous deployment process when scripting outside of the Octopus Portal, particularly for these container-based build chains.
+In the time since we wrote this, we have started to publish up-to-date container images of our [octo.exe](https://octopus.com/docs/octopus-rest-api/octopus-cli) command line tool that will turbo-charge your continuous deployment process when scripting outside of the Octopus Portal, particularly for these container-based build chains.

 ![The Original Pipeline](mario_pipe.png "float=right")